Big-O Notation

 Simplifying Big-O Expressions

-When determining an expression that characterizes the time or space complexity of an algorithm, an expression may contain multiple terms ( e.g., $O(n) + O(ln(n))$ ).
-In this situation, it is best practice to drop all of the lower order terms so the big-O notation would simplify into just O(n).
+When determining an expression that characterizes the time or space complexity of an algorithm, an expression may contain multiple terms ( e.g., O(n) + O(ln(n)) ).
+In the context of Big-O, the focus is on the relative change as the input gets large.
+And as the input gets larger (approaches infinity), the higher-order terms take precedence over the lower-order terms, which is why the Big-O notation would simplify to just O(n).

 Python Big-O Practice